-This course is tailor made to meet the needs of technical staff in Higher Education.
+This course is tailor made to meet the needs of technical staff in higher education (HE).
 It accommodates various learning styles, to allow participants to learn from theory and practice, group discussions and individual reflection on their current practice.
 It will utilise formative assessments to increase learner knowledge, competency and confidence; enabling and empowering them to implement learnt skills in their work.

 By the end of this course, participants will able to:

 Enhance their skills for delivering excellent customer service through

 Increase their competency in dealing with difficult customers and complaints.